 A summary of peak uncorrected accelerations is provided as a CSV file.

-Data are usually only processed to the Vol1 stage only for earthquakes of magnitude 4 and greater, and to Vol2, Vol3 and Vol4 stages for earthquakes of magnitude 4.5 or greater.
+Data are usually processed to the Vol1 stage only for earthquakes of magnitude 4 and greater, and to Vol2, Vol3 and Vol4 stages for earthquakes of magnitude 4.5 or greater.